paulgribble/motornet_centerout/README.md

 ## Installing motornet

 I use `pip` to organize Python environments.
-After creating a venv for motornet I install the `speeduptorch` branch of motornet and the nightly version of PyTorch:
+After creating a venv for motornet that includes python3 I install the `speeduptorch` branch of motornet and the nightly version of PyTorch:

 ```{shell}
 pip install git+https://github.com/OlivierCodol/MotorNet.git@speeduptorch --force